+474 Econometrics

-474. Econometrics Theory and applications of multiple regression analysis.
+Theory and applications of multiple regression analysis.
 The specification and estimation of econometric models, hypothesis testing, and interpretation of results.
 Emphasis is on practical applications from macro- and microeconomics using both cross-section and time-series data.
 Prerequisite: 268, 278, MATH 121 and 170.

+475 Mathematical Economics

-475. Mathematical Economics Selected topic, to be announced prior to the course request period, in theoretical or applied economics, using mathematical or statistical techniques.
+Selected topic, to be announced prior to registration, in theoretical or applied economics, using

+mathematical or statistical techniques.

 Prerequisite: 268 and/or 278 plus MATH 170 or permission of the instructor.

+495 Economics Seminar

-495, 496.
-Economics Seminar A reading, research, and conference course on a selected economics topic.
+A reading, research, and conference course on a selected economics topic.
 Student seminar choices must be approved by the department.

 Prerequisite: 268, 278, and 288 or permission of the instructor.

+496 Economics Seminar

+A reading, research, and conference course on a selected economics topic.
+Student seminar choices must be approved by the department.

+Prerequisite: 268, 278, and 288 or permission of the instructor.

+Educational Studies

+MAJOR

+10 courses

+Core Courses: